dylanized/drupal-docker/README.md

 To run an existing Drupal instance, edit the Drupal config file at `sites/default/settings.php` to match your database credentials from Step 1.

-To install a fresh version of Drupal from your local code, delete `settings.php`.
+To install a fresh instance of Drupal from your local code, delete `settings.php`.
+During the install process, be sure to set the database host to `mysql`.

 ### Step 4 - Launch the Drupal Container